ezpublishlegacyprojects/json/docs/readme.txt

 json/list/2?datamap&owner

-want to see how to display the result json/debug
+want to see how to display the result json/node/2?debug=1&datamap

-a draft kind of non working yet (but using the template system on the client side) json/explorer
+And now working and  using the template system on the client side

+json/explorer

 4. I want classes on the client side !